MicrosoftDocs/power-automate-docs/flow-docs/odata-filters.md

 ---
 title: Filter and copy data | Microsoft Docs
-description: Learn to filter and copy data from a source to a destination with Microsoft Flow
+description: Learn to filter and copy data from a source to a destination with Power Automate
 services: ''
 suite: flow
 documentationcenter: na